 Dr. Gould: In the beginning, doing clinical research for disease entities in gastroenterology wasn’t easy.
-Most of GI research was being conducted in hospitals.
+Most of the GI research was being conducted in hospitals.
 The inception of our clinical research organization, TDDA, coincides with when many hospitals in Toronto were undergoing reorganization.
-Dr. Theadore Ptak, Dr. Jeffrey Axler and I thought that if we could get everyone in the Western Greater Toronto Area together, we would be able to protect GI care and research.
+Dr. Theadore Ptak, Dr. Jeffrey Axler, and I thought that if we could get everyone in the Western Greater Toronto Area together, we would be able to protect GI care and research.

-We went from one trial to many very quickly.
+We went from one trial to too many very quickly.
 We started with an intravenous proton pump inhibitor (IV PPI) trial and soon realized how successful GI research could be.
 However, it would be extremely difficult to do so in a hospital environment as there were many challenges in meeting our required timelines.
 Soon after, we moved into our own space and built an endoscopy site within our office.

-Since then, we have been quite successful in attracting trials in all aspects of GI research as well as studies in hepatology, dermatology and rheumatology.
+Since then, we have been quite successful in attracting trials in all aspects of GI research as well as studies in hepatology, dermatology, and rheumatology.
 With a core group of 11 gastroenterology doctors, our site became known for successful high-quality GI research.

 Can you tell us about the nature of GI diseases, specifically Crohn’s and Ulcerative Colitis?

 Dr. Gould: Crohn’s and ulcerative colitis can be thought of as cousins and attract mostly the same drugs.
 Both are considered chronic autoimmune, inflammatory diseases of the bowel that have both genetic and environmental components.
 Although neither are considered terminal, they can be debilitating.
 Individuals with Crohn’s or Ulcerative Colitis most commonly present with symptoms between the ages of 18-30, but they may present earlier or later.